ceqi-zz/logDemo/README.md

 about 3.5
 seconds to read in a 1GB file.

-If the log file to read is large (gigabytes), after being loaded into db, the events will be read by slices, multiple slices are handled by threads, the processing is done in parallel, thus improving the efficiency.
+If the log file to read is large (gigabytes), after being loaded into db, the events will be read from db by slices, multiple slices are handled by threads, the processing is done in parallel, thus improving the efficiency.

 By default the slice size is 10000 events.